Rockets edge Thunder to win wild Game 7, move on to Lakers

 Covington had 21 points and 10 rebounds, and Eric Gordon also scored 21 points for the Rockets.
 Harden finished with 17 points and nine assists.

-Dort scored a career-best 30 points for the Thunder, Chris Paul, swapped for Westbrook over the summer, had 19 points, 12 assists and 11 rebounds.
+Dort scored a career-best 30 points for the Thunder.
+Chris Paul, swapped for Westbrook over the summer, had 19 points, 12 assists and 11 rebounds.

 “It’s a tough one.
 It’s tough,” Paul said.
 “We fought hard all year.
 Honestly, a lot of people doubted us, but we didn’t doubt ourselves.
 We didn’t give a damn about anybody’s predictions going into any series.”